raporter1992/3dPrinting-Calibrated-Filament-Profiles/README.md

 4. **A clear photo** of the finished calibration/test print corresponding to the submitted G-code.
 5. **A short summary** of what was changed from the base profile and why (e.g. "reduced hotend temp 5°C to reduce stringing on batch X").

+Submissions missing any of the above will not be accepted.
 Please open a pull request (GitHub) or a comment with linked files (Printables) to submit.
-In order to maintain a set standard and consistancy, all submissions will be tested and validated based on filament availability before being added to the listing.
+All submissions will be tested and validated based on filament availability.

 ---